-They will also develop skills valuable to the work place such as research and analytical skills by exploring and questioning the world around them, develop report writing skills which include active research in the field as well as analysis and interpretation of information in order to reach conclusions.
+In Year 12 and 13 A Level Geography students continue to develop their understanding of physical and human geography from a local through to a global scale whilst unpicking the debates surrounding contemporary challenges facing the world today.
+They become more independent learners through the completion of an independent investigation within which they formulate a relevant title of their choice.
+They will also develop skills valuable to the work place and as a global citizen, for example research and analytical skills by exploring and questioning the world around them, report writing skills which include active research in the field as well as analysis and interpretation of both numerical and qualitative information in order to reach conclusions.

 What will students study in Geography and Travel and Tourism?

 View the Geography (including Travel and Tourism qualification) Learning Journey below: